Atoms in molecules: Applications

-The hydrogen bond is not without its critics.
+The hydrogen-hydrogen bond is not without its critics.
 According to one, the relative stability of phenanthrene compared to its isomers can be adequately explained by comparing resonance stabilizations.
-Another critic argues that the stability of phenanthrene can be attributed to more effective pi-pi overlap in the central double bond; the existence of bond paths are not questioned but the stabilizing energy derived from it is.
+Another critic argues that the stability of phenanthrene can be attributed to more effective pi-pi overlap in the central double bond; the existence of bond paths is not questioned but the stabilizing energy derived from them is.